 A whitehead happens when the opening to the pore is closed off and the hair follicle fills with oil and dead skin cells.

-A blackhead happens when the opening to the pore is blocked by a dark plug of oil and dead skin cells.
+A blackhead occurs if the opening to the pore is blocked by a dark plug of oil and dead skin cells.
 A chemical reaction causes the surface to darken and form a blackhead.

 Early treatment and a simple, regular skin care routine can help reduce mild acne.